The Walled Garden

-The north border, flanking the amphitheater, offers the moist shade counterpoint to the dry shade of the south border.
+The north border, flanking the amphitheater is sunny and contains simple hedges.
 The large reflecting pool below the amphitheater is dotted with tropical water lilies and other aquatic plants.
 Goldfish and koi enjoy hiding near these plants.

 The annual borders of the Walled Garden are continued in the amphitheater area.
 Container plantings enliven the curved wall behind the seating area.

 The lower terrace contains a mosaic lined reflecting pool.
 The mosaic design of swirls and circles contains fish and other sea creatures including star fish, lobsters, and crabs inspired by ancient Roman designs.
 Restored in the 1970s by Italian craftsmen, the mosaics are currently in disrepair.

 The eastern hydrangea border in the lower terrace is a work in progress with a collection of more than thirty varieties of hydrangea along with other perennials begun in the spring of 2014.
 The trees in the lawn are flowering cherry trees that carpet the lawns with pink blossoms in the spring.
 This terrace was the site for performances by the Isadora Duncan dancers with the audience seated and standing in the loggia at the north end.